 Wash Seckel pears.
 Cut into halves and remove seeds (a small melon baller does this task well).

-Divide cinnamon stick halves and cloves between the two pint jars.
+Divide cinnamon stick halves and cloves between the 2 pint jars.

-Tightly pack pear halves into the jars, cut-side down.
+Tightly pack pear halves into jars, cut-side down.

 Pour hot brine over pear halves, leaving 1/2 inch headspace.
 Tap jars to remove any trapped bubbles and adjust brine levels, if necessary.